VanHoevenTR/Tolstoy-Comments-Scraps/README.md

 # Looking for developers

-If you are pro-ukrainian developer, have free time and want to have some fun with RT (Russia Today), let me know
+If you are pro-ukrainian developer, have free time and want to have some fun with RT (Russia Today) and Tolstoy comments, let me know